code-423n4/2023-06-xeth-mitigation/README.md

 ## Mitigations to be reviewed

-The mitigations are already commited in a branch and they are in individual commits.
+The mitigations are already commited in [this branch](https://github.com/code-423n4/2023-05-xeth/tree/add-xeth) and they are in individual commits.

 | URL | Mitigation of | Purpose |
 | ----------- | ------------- | ----------- |